-Erec means the specific emissions and resources consumed (per unit of analysis) arising from the recycling process of the recycled (reused) material, including collection, sorting and transportation process. [kgCO2eq/kg]

 Data collection and data type

-Material data collection is conducted with data types of primary and secondary, and their related information as follows; material name, material classification (VDA, ISO code, and other standards), the number of materials, material weight, chemical substance composition, recycled material ratio, biomass blended ratio, [scrap/yield] rate, electricity, and fuel consumption, etc.
+Material data collection is conducted with data types of primary and secondary, and their related information as follows; material name, material classification (VDA, ISO code, and other standards), the number of materials, material weight, chemical substance composition, recycled material ratio, biomass blended ratio, yield, electricity, and fuel consumption, etc.

-For a material production [stage], the carbon footprint shall be calculated based on per 1 kg of material products, regardless of its state, as its specific density is considered.
+For a material production stage, the carbon footprint shall be calculated based on per 1 kg of material products, regardless of its state, as its specific density is considered.

 Primary data collection

-In level 3, the weight of the material used, its [scrap/yield] rate, and material carbon intensity are collected as primary data as much as possible, considering hot spots in the system boundary.
+In level 3, the weight of the material used, its yield, and material carbon intensity are collected as primary data as much as possible, considering hot spots in the system boundary.
 The following points should be considered to clarify transparency and accuracy.

 High GHG emissions in the system boundary should be extracted to clarify hotspots.